This page contains a list of tools, guidelines, and templates for use by commissioned organisations and their project teams.

 ACIAR expects all projects to develop and implement an outcome-oriented, project performance monitoring plan (PPMP).
 This guidance note sets out the processes and minimum quality standards that ACIAR expects project leaders to negotiate with the relevant Research Program Managers during the research proposal development stage.

-One of ACIAR’s overarching development objectives is ‘Building scientific and policy capability within our partner countries’.
+One of the overarching development objectives at ACIAR is ‘Building scientific and policy capability within our partner countries’.
 Many ACIAR projects include elements of research capacity building.

 The ACIAR Research Proposal Capacity Building Toolkit (PDF) was developed to support ACIAR project leaders and project team members, to plan capacity building during project development.
 It aligns to ACIARs new Project Performance Monitoring Plans guidance, reporting and review templates.